decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 If the `useRaycast` field in the `subscribe()` function is true, and the player's pointer is pointing at an entity, the event object includes a nested `hit` object.
 The `hit` object includes information about the collision and the entity that was hit.

-The raycast of these events only detects entities that have a collider mesh, or that have `Click`, `OnPointerDown` or `OnPointerUp` components.
-The engine gives entities with these components their own colliders, that are used to detect clicks.
+The ray of a global button event only detects entities that have a collider mesh.
+Primitive shapes have a collider mesh on by default, 3D models need to have one built into them.

+> Tip: See [Colliders]({{ site.baseurl }}{% post_url /3d-modeling/2018-01-12-colliders %}) for details on how to add collider meshes to a 3D model.

 ```ts
 input.subscribe("BUTTON_DOWN",  e => {